1970 United Kingdom general election: Overview

 Unusually for the Liberal Party, the by-elections between 1966 and 1970 had proved almost fruitless, with many Liberal candidates losing deposits.
 The one exception was its by-election gain of Birmingham Ladywood in June 1969; this was promptly lost in the 1970 general election.
 The party found itself struggling to introduce its new leader Jeremy Thorpe to the public, owing to the extensive coverage and attention paid to Enoch Powell.
 The election result was poor for the Liberals, with Thorpe only narrowly winning his own seat in North Devon.
 Indeed, of the six MPs returned, three (Thorpe, David Steel and John Pardoe) were elected by a majority of less than 1,000 votes.

 The BBC's election coverage was led by Cliff Michelmore, along with Robin Day, David Butler and Robert McKenzie.
 There were periodic cutaways to the BBC regions.
 This coverage has been rerun on BBC Parliament on several occasions, including on 18 July 2005 as a tribute to Edward Heath after his death the previous day.
 Its most recent screening was on the 20th of June 2020, to commemorate the 50th anniversary of its first transmission.
 The BBC coverage was parodied by Monty Python's Flying Circus in its famous "Election Night Special" sketch.

 Both BBC and ITN carried their 1970 election night broadcasts in colour, although segments broadcast from some remote locations and some BBC and ITN regional bureaus were transmitted in black-and-white.
 Some ITV regions were not yet broadcasting in colour at the time of the 1970 elections.

+The right to vote in this election was widened by the Labour government's Sixth Reform Act, which reduced the voting age from 21 to 18 years.
+The United Kingdom was the first major democratic nation to extend suffrage to this age group.
+Case law subsequently established the right for undergraduate students to vote in the constituency of their university.
+This followed an appeal to the High Court.